Sausage Dogs Are The Coolest!

-In one instance, they’re getting big attention in the United Kingdom, as 9,000 of the pups were registered with the Official Kennel Club in 2017, which some think is due to a talking black and tan dachshund that appears in ads for Vitality.
-Thousands of more unregistered dachshunds are finding homes as well.
+Since 2017, the United Kingdom saw a surge in Wiener dog adoptions.
+As many as 9,000 of the pups were registered with the Official Kennel Club, which some think was due to a talking black and tan dachshund that appeared in the ads.
+Since then, their popularity has not slowed down.

-Another, more practical, reason that the dogs are seeing a rise in popularity has to do with a lack of space for us humans.
-As we’re all downsizing a bit and living in smaller homes and apartments for longer (with fewer of the young folks buying homes), sausage dogs are great companions without taking up a lot of space.
-They’re great for tiny houses and can easily be held while out and about in the city, from cafes and shops to public transportation.
+Another, more practical reason that sausage dogs are seeing a rise in popularity has to do with a lack of space.
+Many people are downsizing and living in smaller dwellings and Dachshunds are great for tiny places.
+A big bonus is that they can easily be held while out and about in the city, from cafes and shops to public transportation.

-Alongside the housing trend, with young couples delaying having kids of their own, many turn to smaller dogs in the multiples as a way to enjoy a parent-puppy relationship without the extra attention and, let’s face it, money a child requires.
-In fact, actual studies have shown that declining birth rates and delayed parenthood are one of the reasons why small dogs are more popular now in the United States.
-Additionally, unmarried women are buying more small dogs, not just couples, especially those in their late 20s and early 30s.
+Alongside the housing trend, many childless couples have pets, and apparently, they prefer to dote on a smaller fur buddy.
+In fact, actual studies have shown that declining birth rates and delayed parenthood are some of the reasons why small dogs are more popular now in the United States.

 Another place where people can find adorable doxies and start developing a little envy?
 Social media!
 Now more than ever, it’s easy to find lovable dogs to follow endlessly on Instagram and Twitter, and the same holds true for sausage dogs.
 When it’s so easy to see other people loving their dachshunds, it’s no wonder more people are jumping on the sausage dog train.